openeemeter/caltrack/docs/index.md

 # Welcome to the CalTRACK Technical Documentation

-A Shared repository for beta testers of CalTRACK methods

-Additional documentation on the CalTRACK process can be found a [caltrack.org](http://caltrack.org).
+This site represents the official technical documentation for CalTRACK, a set of open methods developed and tested through a multi-stakeholder process for estimating gross savings for residential energy efficiency programs in California.

 -----

-The CalTRACK Beta Test is intended to help test, refine and finalize the technical requirements and methods for CalTRACK.
-In it, the initial draft requirements for CalTRACK developed by the technical working group will be tested in the field using data from PG&E to empirically verify assumptions made by the technical working group, identify areas of sensitivity, and agree on a first implementable system.
-Details about the Beta Test plan can can be found here.
+Initial draft requirements for CalTRACK were developed by the CalTRACK technical working group, tested using data from PG&E to empirically verify assumptions and identify areas of sensitivity, the modify publish official versions of the methods through an open source process.
+Details about the CalTRACK technical working group processes can be found [here](http://www.caltrack.org/methods-dev-process.html).

 ----

-Communication for the project will happen primarily on Slack.
-Any relevant changes to the technical specification outlined in the CalTRACK docs will be discussed and resolved as Github issues on [this repository](https://github.com/impactlab/caltrack)

-Contributors:
+Communication for CalTRACK methods development happens primarily through [Github issues](https://github.com/impactlab/caltrack/issues) and using a community communication tool called Slack.
+The source code for this documentation, as well as results from testing, discussion, and guidance for contribution can be found on the [CalTRACK Github repository](https://github.com/impactlab/caltrack)

+Key Contributors and Testers:

 1. [Open Energy Efficiency](http://openeemeter.org)
 2. [EnergySavvy](http://www.energysavvy.com)